conan-io/docs/tutorial/consuming_packages/use_tools_as_conan_packages.rst

 ===================================

 In the previous example, we built our CMake project and used Conan to install and locate the **Zlib** library.
-Conan used the system path’s CMake version to build this example.
-But what happens if you want to build your project with a specific CMake version, different from the one already installed system-wide?
+We used the CMake already installed in our system to build our compressor binary.
+However, what happens if you want to build your project with a specific CMake version, different from the one already installed system-wide?
+Conan can also help you install these tools and use them to compile consumer projects or other Conan packages.
 In this case, you can declare this dependency in Conan using a type of requirement named ``tool_requires``.
-Let’s see an example of how to add a ``tool_requires`` to our project and use a different CMake version to build it.
+Let's see an example of how to add a ``tool_requires`` to our project and use a different CMake version to build it.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub: